ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

-* Storing as text requires more space but may require less translation if the resulting text form is to be used after retrieval and thus maybe simpler to implement.
+* Storing as text requires more space but may require less translation if the resulting text form is to be used after retrieval, which thus may make it simpler to implement.